alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/run-ssis-package-from-another-server-in-workspace.md

  ***Figure 5***: *All the information about connection strings are stored inside a table.*

 Now I can schedule execution of SSIS package with SQL Server Agent with no problem.
-I must admit that Iâ€™m not SSIS Guru, but deploying SSIS package is not the most easy task to accomplish, especially if you do not use domain.
+I must admit that I'm not SSIS Guru, but deploying SSIS package is not the most easy task to accomplish, especially if you do not use domain.

 Alk.